This is the multi-page printable view of this section. Click here to print.

 CategoryDetailed description

-Work History ListResource Change History
+Task History ListResource Change History

 Table.
 Work History Tab Detailed Information Items

-File Storage Resource Management
+Managing File Storage Resources

 Edit Snapshot

-1. All Services > Storage > File Storage Click the menu.
+1. Click the All Services > Storage > File Storage menu.
 Navigate to the Service Home page of File Storage.

 Caution